 And unlike Jell-O, Simply Delish is vegan, naturally flavored, and contains no artificial red dyes.

-If you can't get your hands on any Simply Delish vegan jell-o, simply omit it, and increase the sugar by ¼ cup.
-The cake is still absolutely delicious without it but will have a bit less strawberry oomph.
+If you can't get Simply Delish vegan jell-o, simply increase the sugar by ¼ cup.
+The cake is still absolutely delicious without it but will have less strawberry oomph!

 A recent reviewer on Pinterest mentioned that not only did this cake taste amazing, but it was one of the easiest cakes she'd ever made!